graphprotocol/rfcs/rfcs/0003-mutations.md

 Each mutation within the schema must have a corresponding resolver function defined.
 Resolvers will be invoked by whatever engine executes the mutation queries (ex: Apollo Client).
 They are executed locally within the client application.

 Mutation resolvers of kind `javascript/es5` take the form of an ES5 javascript module.
 This module is expected to have a default export that contains the following properties:
-  * `resolvers` - The mutation resolver functions.
+  * `resolvers: MutationResolvers` - The mutation resolver functions.
 The shape of this object must match the shape of the `type Mutation` defined above.
 See the example below for demonstration of this.
 Resolvers have the following prototype, [as defined in graphql-js](https://github.com/graphql/graphql-js/blob/9dba58eeb6e28031bec7594b6df34c4fd74459b0/src/type/definition.js#L906):
     ```typescript
     type GraphQLFieldResolver<
       TSource,